Last updated on .

 National Library of Saint Mark

 The National Library of Saint Mark (Biblioteca Nazionale Marciana) is one of the greatest libraries in the world, containing over one million printed books, manuscripts, and classical texts.
 The building was designed by Jacopo Sansovino with construction starting in 1537.
-Admission for a guided tour of the Monumental Halls of the library is included on the combined ticket for all the Piazza San Marco museums (as of August 2023), or free for holders of the Museum Pass.
+Admission for a guided tour of the Monumental Halls of the library is included on the Saint Mark’s Square Museum Ticket (as of August 2024), or free for holders of the Museum Pass.

 National Library of Saint Mark